Ways to Overcome Codependency

-Taking Responsibility for Yourself Only
+Take Responsibility for Yourself and Only Yourself

 A huge part of codependency is the concept of vicarious responsibility.
 In other words, you take responsibility for things the other person does or says.
 This is not healthy.
 You are not synonymous with the other person.
 They are responsible for their own words and actions.

-Carrying Only Your Own Burdens
+Carry Your Own Burdens

 People who fail to carry their own burdens ultimately can’t cope with life.
 So, by helping them to move forward in this way, you enable their inability to handle everyday situations.